Photo by: Jessica Gallegos

 Instead of giving gifts to each other during our holiday parties, we adopted a family from our local elementary school counselors.
 No one knew the family, nor needed to.

 - The school gave me a list of needs, which included groceries.

 - They gave us the age, gender and clothing sizes for each family member.

-- They gave us a list of wishes for each family member, ranging from socks to fun gifts.
+- Included was a list of wishes for each family member, ranging from socks to fun gifts.

-Once we had this list, my staff gathered the money, gift cards and donations and proceeded to have a blast gathering everything on our lists.
-The editors and any staff member who wanted to go went out one night and purchased everything.
+Once we had their list, my staff gathered the money, gift cards, donations and then proceeded to have a blast gathering everything we could on our lists.
+The editors and any staff member who wanted to go, went out one night and purchased everything.
 The next day, at our staff party, they wrapped all the gifts and prepared for delivery.

 Our other Giving Event came during the yearly Relay for Life events held in our community.
 Our staff would participate and have a great time doing so.
-So much so that Relay for Life Chairman was the second highest coveted position next to the editor-in-chief of the book.
+They had such a great time that Relay for Life Chairman became the second highest coveted position next to the editor-in-chief of the book.

 The only thing I would do is communicate with the elementary school counselors to keep the family’s personal business private.